federicomariamassari/udacity-rsend/README.md

 _Prepare for a role as a Perception/Sensor Engineer._

-In this optional project I answer, among the others, three interview-style questions related to autonomous system engineering, focusing on the perception/sensor path.
+In this optional project, I describe an assignment I recently worked on and answer three interview-style questions related to autonomous system engineering, focusing on the perception/sensor path.
 Each question has a follow-up, to demonstrate in-depth knowledge of the topic discussed.
-I completed this assignment after enrolling in the [Sensor Fusion Engineer Nanodegree](https://github.com/federicomariamassari/udacity-sfend) program, which teaches the skills required to answer these questions.
+I cover the assignment as part of this Nanodegree, and the remaining questions as part of the [Sensor Fusion Engineer Nanodegree](https://github.com/federicomariamassari/udacity-sfend) program.